 It does not matter what number my streak was.
 The gag is: was God’s word actually touching and changing my heart?
 Or was it just another thing I do every morning.
 Is it as routine as brushing my teeth, something I can do absentmindedly, without having to engage my brain, heart or spirit?

-The honest answer to those questions is definitely between God and I.
+This is an honest conversation to be had between God and I.

 When I broke my streak this morning I was a little upset.
 It was an “aww okay” moment.
-I sat quietly and mourned for a sec before doing what I do in most life situations – post about it on social media!
+I sat quietly and mourned for a second before doing what I do in most life situations – post about it on social media!
 All dramatics aside (me, dramatic?
 Never!)
-I am okay with breaking my streak because it has forced me to check myself and check my priorities.
+I am okay with breaking my streak because it has forced me to check myself, check the state of my heart and check my priorities.

 What am I doing and why I doing it?